 A target file can have multiple hard links and soft links that point to it.
 As long as at least one hard link still exists, the file continues to exist.
 Once the last hard link is deleted, the file is deleted.
 A soft link that refers to the deleted file no longer works.

-CrashPlan follows hard links.
-In other words, if a file has 10 hard links, the file count increases by 10 and the file selection size increase ten fold.
-When CrashPlan follows those 10 hard links, the file count is multiplied by 10 and the file size of every file in the directory also is multiplied by 10.
+Since CrashPlan follows hard links, if a file has 10 hard links, the file count increases by 10 and the file selection size increases ten fold.
+If the hard links point to a directory, then the file size of every file in the directory also is multiplied by 10.
 That's a lot for CrashPlan to scan!
-After running Time Machine for just one week, CrashPlan said the Time Machine volume had 7,984,818 files (includes both files and hard links) and had grown to 303.5 GB!
+After running Time Machine for just one week, CrashPlan reported that the Time Machine volume had 7,984,818 files (includes both files and hard links) and had grown to 303.5 GB!
 The Mac OS measured the Time Machine volume at 63 GB (hard links excluded).